2026 Ranking

 $55K to $95K 6% projected growth

-The average licensed plumber in the U.S. is over 55 years old, which means a wave of retirements is about to collide with steady construction demand.
-The apprenticeship takes 4 to 5 years and pays you throughout.
-Once you hold a journeyman or master license, you control your earning ceiling: running your own residential service operation in a mid-size city can generate $120K to $200K in annual revenue with modest overhead.
-No amount of AI or automation is going to snake a clogged drain or repipe a 1960s basement.
-The work is physical and sometimes unpleasant, but the job security is absolute.
+The average licensed plumber in the US is over 55, and a wave of retirements is approaching just as construction demand stays steady.
+The apprenticeship takes four to five years and pays you throughout.
+Once you hold a journeyman or master license, you control your earning ceiling.
+Running your own residential service operation in a mid-size city can generate $120,000 to $200,000 in annual revenue with modest overhead.
+No amount of automation is going to snake a clogged drain or repipe a 1960s basement.
+The work is physical and sometimes unpleasant, but the job security is real.

 Plumber openings